Mattia46/firstMonth/ruby.md

 It is essential that you work through at least one of these tutorials as they cover the bare essentials of the Ruby language.
 Each has it's own style - try spending 15-20 mins on each, pick one you enjoy, and FINISH IT!

-(We've already put them in order - Ruby Monk being the best, The Well Grounded Rubyist being, not the worst, but the hardest to get through...)
+(We've put them in order for you - Ruby Monk being the best in our eyes, The Well Grounded Rubyist being, not the worst, but the hardest to finish...)

 - [Ruby Monk](https://rubymonk.com)
 - [Learn Ruby the Hard Way](http://ruby.learncodethehardway.org/book/)